 Perfect for Seniors

 So there we have 7 really great Whistler activities perfect for seniors but we’ve hardly scratched the surface!
 Regardless of your age or fitness level, Whistler is home to a wide variety of ways in which you can seek adventure and explore beautiful British Columbia.
+And remember to check out this handy home modification guide that will help you age-in-place when you get home.

 To learn more about things to do in Whistler, check out our post titled: A Guide To The Top 5 Things To Do In Whistler In 2019.